One billion chickens are slaughtered for meat in the UK each year

 Take action for chickens

-We’re calling on Supermarkets to sign up to The Better Chicken Commitment and need your help.
+We’re calling on Tesco to sign up to The Better Chicken Commitment and need your help.

 M&S lead the way by being the first supermarket to have signed up to the commitment.
 Other companies, too, have committed to changing their practices: